eiguike/mouse-posyx/README.md

 # Mouse Posyx
 ---
-Control your mouse and keyboard throught your browser's smartphone.
+Control your mouse and keyboard through your browser's smartphone.

-This application uses Websockets to create a connection between the host and the browser and it is compatible for Windows and Linux.
+This application uses Websockets to create a connection between the host and the browser and it is compatible with Windows and Linux.

 ### Build instructions:
 ---